LaughingGor0102/SOC-Tester/README.md

 No installation, no account, no experience needed.
 Works on phone and computer.

-## Run it locally

-Download `index.html` and open it in any browser.

 ## How to play

 1. Open the link and click **Start my shift**.